Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 By then, the damage is already done.

-Eventually consistent is not good enough when people are the ones waiting for convergence.
+Eventual consistency leaves people waiting too long for convergence.